blockprotocol/blockprotocol/rfcs/text/0428-extending-and-duplicating-types.md

 ## The `additionalProperties` problem

-In the proposed [Versioning RFC](./0408-versioning-types.md) for the type system, having `{ "additionalProperties": false }` for all schemas is an assumption made for determining type compatibility, which means that any supertype will not validate against a subtype that adds properties if it receives all properties of a subtype instance.
+As established in the [Versioning RFC](./0408-versioning-types.md) for the type system, having `{ "additionalProperties": false }` for all schemas is an assumption made for determining type compatibility.
+If we assume this for _any_ entity type, then we lose the ability for [_coercive subtyping_](https://en.wikipedia.org/wiki/Subtyping#Coercions).
+An instance that satisfies a given supertype will not validate against a subtype if that subtype adds additional properties.

 For example, if we supply the `Employee` instance from above to a `Person`, it will receive properties that are considered `additionalProperties` (the `occupation` property is not present on `Person`).

 The assumption that we can select/project parts of a subtype that make up a supertype is essential for keeping strictness in JSON Schemas.

-We propose slight modifications to how `{ "additionalProperties": true }` and `{ "unevaluatedProperties": false }` behave and may be used within our type extension system to let supertypes keep strictness while allowing composition.
-This modification is a semantic change and does not change any syntax.
+We propose slight modifications to how `{ "additionalProperties": true }` and `{ "unevaluatedProperties": false }` are used within our type extension system to let supertypes keep strictness while allowing composition.
+This modification refers to the implicit constraints that should be applied when validating types and instances, and should not affect syntax.

-Concrete examples of how JSON Schema breaks with these validation constraints are shown in the [Reference-level explanation](#problems-with-unevaluatedproperties).
+Concrete examples of the issues that arise with `additionalProperties` and `unevaluatedProperties` are shown in the [Reference-level explanation](#problems-with-additionalproperties-and-unevaluatedproperties).

 ## Defining extended entity types

 Extended types will be defined with conventional JSON Schema syntax: the `allOf` keyword.
 An entity type can extend another entity type by adding a versioned URL reference to the root-level `allOf` array.
-A [versioned URL](https://github.com/blockprotocol/blockprotocol/blob/main/rfcs/text/0408-versioning-types.md#type-uris) is used so that subtypes aren't automatically updated (and potentially invalidated) when the supertype is updated.
+A [_versioned_ URL](https://github.com/blockprotocol/blockprotocol/blob/main/rfcs/text/0408-versioning-types.md#type-uris) (as opposed to a base URL) is used so that subtypes aren't implicitly modified (and potentially invalidated) when the supertype is updated.

-As extended types can extend other extended types we must also make sure that there are no cycles within the type hierarchy, as it makes types difficult to resolve/reason about and could lead to unpredictable behavior.
+As extended types can extend other extended types we also make the conservative decision to disallow cycles within the type hierarchy for now.
+Although it is unclear if allowing it would definitely cause problems, cycles can make reasoning about type hierarchies difficult, and changing the decision later on would be a non-breaking change.

 ## Defining entity type duplication

-When looking for public types, if extending an entity type is insufficient, an alternative is to duplicate the type so that individual properties can be removed or overridden.
+When looking to create a new type which is based of existing types, if extending an entity type is insufficient, an alternative is to duplicate the type so that constraints can be removed or overridden.
 Duplicated types become new complete, standalone types.

+Type duplication, unlike extended types, is not a concrete well-defined mechanism within the Type System.
+Instead, it is a guiding set of principles and behaviours which type-creating environments can support.

-Type duplication, unlike extended types, does not imply that instances of the original type can be substituted by instances of the duplicated type because the types may be incompatible.
-A mapping may be used to persist some of the compatibility, but mapping is yet to be defined within the type system.
+**Duplication does not imply that instances of the original type can be substituted by instances of the duplicated type** because the types may be incompatible.

 ### Duplication strategy

-As outlined in the beginning, duplication can take place in many different ways for entity types.
-Since entity types can extend other entity types in this proposal, duplication can happen at different conceptual locations.
-As an example, if a user wanted to redefine an `Employee` that has the following type hierarchy:
+As alluded to earlier in the document, duplication can take place in many different ways for entity types.
+Since entity types can extend other entity types in this proposal, the need for duplication can arrive from differing points of that hierarchy.

+As an example, if a user wanted to modify an `Employee` entity type that has the following type hierarchy:

 ```txt
 name◄─────Being───┐